Table of Contents

 Meal 1: First Meal/ Wake Up Meal

-In your diet plan for lean muscle gain the first meal should include fast protein and fruits high in Glycemic Index.
-You can opt for a glass of protein shake and a fruit such as banana and pineapple.
+In your diet plan for lean muscle gain, the first meal should include fast protein and fruits high in the Glycemic Index.
+You can opt for a glass of protein shake and a fruit such as banana or pineapple.

 Meal 2: Breakfast

-The popular phrase goes like “Breakfast like a king, lunch like a queen and dinner like a beggar.”
-And the same applies for your lean muscle gain diet plan too.
-If you are a vegetarian then you can opt for Chapati (1-2 medium)+ Paneer sabji Yogurt+ Sprouts.
-If you are a non vegetarian then you can go for eggs (2-3)+ oatmeal+ milk, or nuts or Chapati (1-2 medium)+ Anda bhurji+ Yogurt+ salad.
-Your meal should consist of protein + carbs low in glycemic index good fats.
+The famous phrase says, "Breakfast like a king, lunch like a queen and dinner like a beggar."
+The same applies to your lean muscle gain diet plan, too.
+If you are a vegetarian, you can opt for Chapati (1-2 medium)+ Paneer sabji Yogurt+ Sprouts.
+If you are a non-vegetarian, you can go for eggs (2-3)+ oatmeal+ milk, nuts or Chapati (1-2 medium)+ Anda bhurji+ Yogurt+ salad.
+Your meal should contain protein + carbs low in glycemic index and good fats.

 Meal 3: Morning Snack

-The catch is small meals after short breaks so in 2 hours after you have had your breakfast you can have a morning snack that is rich in protein and carbs that take time in processing.
-If you are a vegetarian then you can take roasted chickpeas+ a fruit+ vegetable salad.
-If you are a non vegetarian then you can opt for Brown rice+ chicken+ broccoli.
+The catch is small meals after short breaks, so two hours after you have had your breakfast, you can have a morning snack that is rich in protein and carbs that take time to process.
+If you are a vegetarian, then you can have roasted chickpeas, fruit, and vegetable salad.
+If you are a non-vegetarian, then you can opt for Brown rice, chicken, and broccoli.

 Meal 4: Lunch